margon09/appstract-react/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+Also shared on codesandbox.io.
+Open https://codesandbox.io/s/appstract-react-prkw8 to view.

 Also deployed on Heroku: Open https://appstract.herokuapp.com/ to view it in the browser.
 The Heroku deployment might take up to 10 sec to load.

 npm test